-Term Definition / Description ALARP As Low As Reasonably Possible Application The application letters and Environmental Statement submitted to the Scottish Ministers by BOWL on 23 April 2012 and Supplementary Environmental Information Statement submitted to the Scottish Ministers by BOWL on 29 May 2013 BOWL Beatrice Offshore Windfarm Limited (Company Number SC350248) and having its registered office at Inveralmond House, 200 Dunkeld Road, Perth, PH1 3AQ CaP Cable Plan as required for approval under Condition 19 of the s36 consent and Condition 3.2.2.10 of the OfTW Marin Licence CCTV Closed circuit television CMS Construction Method Statement as required for approval under Condition 11 of the s36 consent and Condition 3.2.2.4 of the OfTW Marine Licence Commencement of the Wind Farm/OfTW The date on which Construction begins on the site of the Wind Farm or the OfTW (as appropriate) in accordance w the S.36 Consent or OfTW Marine Licence (as appropriate) СоР Construction Programme as required for approval under Condition 10 of the s36 consent and Condition 3.2.2.3 of the OfTW Marine Licence COSHH Control of Substances Hazardous to Health (under the Control of Substances Hazardous to Health Regulations 2002) Development The Wind Farm and the OfTW DoC Depth of Cover (of buried cables) DoL Depth of Lowering (of buried cables) DP Dynamic positioning DS Design Statement as required for approval under Condition 14 of the s36 consent and Condition 3.2.2.7 of the OfTW
+Term Definition / Description ALARP As Low As Reasonably Possible.
+Application The application letters and Environmental Statement submitted to the Scottish Ministers by BOWL on 23 April 2012 and Supplementary Environmental Information Statement submitted to the Scottish Ministers by BOWL on 29 May 2013.
+BOWL Beatrice Offshore Windfarm Limited (Company Number SC350248) and having its registered office at Inveralmond House, 200 Dunkeld Road, Perth, PH1 3AQ CaP Cable Plan as required for approval under Condition 19 of the Section (S36) Consent and Condition 3.2.2.10 of the OfTW Marine Licence.
+CCTV Closed Circuit Television.
+CLV Cable Lay Vessel CMS Construction Method Statement as required for approval under Condition 11 of the Section 36 (S36) Consent and Condition 3.2.2.4 of the OfTW Marine Licence.
+Commencement of the Wind Farm/OfTW The date on which Construction begins on the site of the Wind Farm or the OfTW (as appropriate) in accordance with the Section 36 Consent or OfTW Marine Licence (as appropriate). СоР Construction Programme as required for approval under Condition 10 of the Section 36 (S36) Consent and Condition 3.2.2.3 of the OfTW Marine Licence.
+COSHH Control of Substances Hazardous to Health (under the Control of Substances Hazardous to Health Regulations 2002).
+CPS Cable Protection System.
+Development The Wind Farm and the OfTW.
+Development Area The marine area associated with the Wind Farm and OfTW corridor.